quat1024/mods/README.md

 ~~contains no actual content mods lol~~ Contains the world's most complicated implementation of "rebind narrator" and crowmap.

+Yet more refmap problems:

+* missing refmaps for non-loader-specific mixins, i think the problem is util.hasresource checks one source-set but amendMixinJson checks another, revealed as a problem because i no longer collate resources

 Run config problems:

 * ~~Totally bizarre bug where Neoforge run configurations open the wrong version of the game. `neo-1.21.1 - Client` starts 1.21.5 (with 1.21.1 mods).
 What?~~ Just using the wrong version of neoforge LOL